Montessori at Home

 Understanding Your Child’s Developmental Needs

 The first step in creating a Montessori lesson plan is understanding your child’s developmental needs.
 Montessori materials are designed to meet specific developmental needs, so choosing activities appropriate for your child’s age and skill level is essential.
 For example, if your child is learning to read, you might select exercises focusing on phonics and letter recognition.
-If your child is working on fine motor skills, you might choose activities involving tweezers or tongs to pick up small objects.
+If your child is working on fine motor skills, you might choose tong transfer activities involving tweezers or tongs to pick up small objects.

 Creating a Prepared Environment